 Against this backdrop it is considered that proposals for residential development including for development of the scale proposed and a higher density than previous phases of development in the area is wholly consistent with the policy aspirations for the area.
-It is therefore considered that the proposals represent housing to an appropriate density and an efficient use of land in accordance with Policy CS3.
+It is therefore, considered that the proposals represent housing to an appropriate density and an efficient use of land in accordance with Policy CS3.
+It is considered that suitable consideration has been given to providing active frontages to key highway and pedestrian routes and other public areas.